-PO1: Theoretical Knowledge of History: Ability to understand different theories of History and application of History to society.
+PO1: Theoretical Knowledge of History: Ability to understand different history theories and application of History to society.
 To develop an adequate competency in the different Historical approaches.

 PO2: Analytical Reasoning and Critical Thinking: Critically Analyze and assess how economists examine the real world to understand current events and evaluate specific proposals.